openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 }
 ```

-## Obtaining Wallet Metadata
+## Obtaining Wallet's Metadata

-Client utilizing this specification has multiple options to obtain AS's metadata:
+Verifier utilizing this specification has multiple options to obtain AS's metadata:

-* Client obtains Wallet's metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
+* Verifier obtains Wallet's metadata prior to a transaction, e.g using [@!RFC8414] or out-of-band mechanisms.
 See (#as_metadata_parameters) for the details.
-* Client has pre-obtained static set of Wallet's metadata.
+* Verifier has pre-obtained static set of Wallet's metadata.
 See (#openid4vp-profile) for the example.

-# Client Metadata
+# Verifier Metadata (Client Metadata)

+Client metadata defined in Section 2 of [@!RFC7591] is used to convery Verifier's metadata.

-This specification introduces additional Client metadata to enable Client and the Wallet to determine credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification defines how the Wallet can determine credential formats, proof types and algorithms supported by the Verifier to be used in a protocol exchange.

-## Additional Client Metadata Parameters {#client_metadata_parameters}
+## Additional Verifier Metadata Parameters {#client_metadata_parameters}

-This specification defines the following new client metadata parameters according to [@!RFC7591]:
+This specification defines the following new metadata parameters according to [@!RFC7591], to be used by the Verifier:

 `vp_formats`:
 : REQUIRED.
-An object defining the formats and proof types of verifiable presentations and verifiable credentials that a Client supports.
+An object defining the formats and proof types of verifiable presentations and verifiable credentials that a Verifier supports.
 Valid format identifier values are defined in Annex E of [@!OpenID.VCI] and include `jwt_vc_json`, `jwt_vc_json-ld`, `ldp_vc`, `jwt_vp_json`, `jwt_vp_json-ld`, `ldp_vp`, and `mso_mdoc`.
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.

-## Obtaining Client Metadata
+## Obtaining Verifier's Metadata

 AS utilizing this specification have multiple options to exchange metadata:

-* The Wallet obtains Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
+* The Wallet obtains Verifier's metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
-* Client provides metadata to the Wallet just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
+* Verifier provides metadata to the Wallet just-in-time in the Authorization Request using one of the following mechanisms defined in this specification:
     * `client_metadata` or `client_metadata_uri` parameter when `client_id` equals `redirect_uri` (see (#simplest-registration) for the details), or `client_id` is a Decentralized Identifier (see (#DID) for the details).
     * Entity Statement when OpenID Federation 1.0 Automatic Registration is used (see (#openid-federation) for the details).

-Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the Wallet does not or cannot support pre-registration of Client metadata.
+Just-in-time metadata exchange allows OpenID4VP to be used in deployments models where the Wallet does not or cannot support pre-registration of Verifier's metadata.

 ### Pre-Registered Verifier {#pre-registered-rp}

-When the Wallet has obtained Client metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the Verifier has obtained from the Wallet during pre-registration.
+When the Wallet has obtained Verifier's metadata prior to a transaction, e.g using [@!RFC7591] or out-of-band mechanisms, `client_id` MUST equal to the Client ID the Verifier has obtained from the Wallet during pre-registration.
 When the Authorization Request is signed, the public key for signature verification MUST be (re-)obtained using pre-registration process.

 In this case, `client_metadata` and `client_metadata_uri` parameters defined in (#client_metadata_parameters) MUST NOT be present in the Authorization Request.